VivyCetra/neptune_final_project/readme.md

 ## Introduction and Goals

 The goal of this project is to calculate the distance between cells in a cell lineage of *Lepidodermella squamata*.
-For this I will not use all the cells in the cell lineage but a selection of cells, located between the first and the lates stages.
+For this I will use a selection of labeled cells, located between the first and the lates stages.

 In order to do this, I will create a new function using Python language, for calculate the distance between the labeled cells in the cell lineage.